 2.99.
-Decision makers should be trained to understand the consequences and uncertainties inherent in their decisions, evaluators should ensure that they understand the technical basis upon which they will base their recommendations and implementers should ensure that they understand the actions that they may be asked to take.
+Decision makers should be trained to understand the consequences and uncertainties inherent in their decisions.
+Evaluators should ensure that they understand the technical basis on which they will base their recommendations.
+Implementers should ensure that they understand the actions that they may be asked to take.